Causality is Key for Interpretability Claims to Generalise: Taxonomy for Characterising Intepretability Claims

-\textbf{Gap.} Treating the label as ontological implies contrast-invariant identity:
+\textbf{Gap.} Treating the label as ontological implies a contrast-invariant identity:

-The label is not intrinsic to $z$—it is a property of the pair $(z, \pi)$.
-When concepts co-vary under $\pi$, the data are consistent with multiple labellings: ``honesty'' and ``formality'' may be indistinguishable if they correlate on the contrast set.
-Change $\pi$, and the same $z$ may align with a different concept \citep{chang2009reading}.
+The label is a property of the pair $(z, \pi)$ and not an intrinsic property of $z$.
+When concepts co-vary under $\pi$, the data are consistent with multiple labellings, \eg \textit{honesty} and \textit{formality} may be indistinguishable if they correlate on the contrast set \citep{chang2009reading}.

-\textbf{What would resolve it.} Test alignment under multiple contrast sets to check invariance; use supervision that breaks co-variation; or specify an explicit structural model defining which latent variable the label targets.
+\textbf{What would resolve it.} One would need to test alignment under multiple contrast sets to check for invariances using some supervision that breaks co-variation.

-\textbf{Takeaway.} Alignment is contrast-indexed, not ontological.
-Report $(z, c, \pi)$ together, and treat labels as hypotheses unless stable across distributional variation. \end{mismatchbox}